 Feedback from stakeholders and your users will help inform the direction of your agritech UX project at each phase to ensure the optimum final output.

 Without these critique sessions, it's difficult for your UX design partner to know they are heading in the right direction.
 Providing feedback also enables projects to move forward and avoid delayed timelines.

 When you are giving feedback, be honest.
 It seems obvious, however, many people shy away from it for fear of offending the designer's feelings.
 Yet, constructive feedback from stakeholders and users is fundamental to the process.
 Challenging ideas, disproving assumptions and giving honest feedback are necessary for informing the UX direction and shaping a final solution you will be happy with.

 UX strategy applies research from both the user's and stakeholder's perspectives to unveil problems, spot solutions, and build the foundation of your product design.

 This crucial process allows you to understand user needs, behaviours and motivations.
 While it's easy to skip the user research component, without it, you are creating a solution based on assumptions which does pose risks.
 Investing in research will leverage your findings with confidence for future decision-making, validate design decisions and lead to a successful user experience.
 Learn more about our research methods and processes here.

 Teaming up with a UX company leads to user satisfaction and helps businesses scale.
 In order to reap the benefits and get the most out of the partnership, it's vital to be aware of how the process works and apply the above tips.
 Doing so creates a productive and successful project outcome.

-At Bo Studio, we're your agritech UX design specialists.
-If you're ready to work with a UX design company, or you're already in the midst of a project and want to make sure you have a user lens over it, don't be shy to get in touch with us for an initial consultation.Get in touch
+At Bo Studio, we're your agritech experience design specialists.
+If you're ready to work with an experience design studio, or you're already in the midst of a project and want a fresh perspective, don't be shy to get in touch with us for an initial consultation.Get in touch

 5 ways to successfully shift your organisation's thinking from product-focused to solutions-focused.